 The company I had just joined was nearing the finish line on the implementation of a new WMS system.
 They had been working on the system change for a few years.
 Now implementation was only a few months away.
+There were going to be lessons from the edge of this experience.

 As the implementation date drew closer one of the key Warehouse management leaders, heading the project from the beginning, left the company.
 We forged ahead and implemented the system on April 1st.
 That’s right, April 1st!